Kobby6-lang/Dino-Game/README.md

 First we make a two private variable one called "CharacterController character and the other called Vector3 direction.

-We will need a variable to allow us to modify the character's position.
+We will need a variable to allow us to modify the character's position which is the vector3 direction.

 We can use a reference to the player's character controller component for that.